aquaray/xoa_summary/README.md

 pear install Console_CommandLine
 ```

-Register the server to xo-server
+Register the client (xoa_summary) to your xo-server
 ```
 xo-cli --register https://your/xoa/installation your_user the_user_password
 ```